Brian Hill (businessman)

 Brian Hill is a Canadian businessman and philanthropist, the founder and the former executive chair of Vancouver-based clothing company Aritzia.
 After the opening of its first location in 1984, the company grew steadily in its forty years of operation, servicing a demographic of young Canadian women and employing more than 2,300 people.
-Aritzia sets its itself part by designing and producing its many in house brands including: TNA, Talula, Babaton, Wilfred, Wilfred Free, Community, Le Fou, La Notte, Sunday Best, Paradise Mine, The Castings, SIXELEVEN and Auxiliary.
+Aritzia sets itself part by designing and producing its many in-house brands.

-Early life
+Early life and education

-Family

-Brian Hill was raised in Vancouver, British Columbia, Canada by his father Jim Hill, the founder of the Canadian luxury retailer Hills of Kerrisdale.
-Throughout his adolescence, Hill worked in his father's retail store.
-He learned the retail business under the mentorship of his father and his uncle, Forbes Hill.
+Brian Hill was raised in Vancouver, British Columbia, Canada.
+Jim Hill, his father, is the founder of Hills of Kerrisdale, a Canadian luxury retailer.
+His youth has been described as "sorting hangers, washing windows and absorbing his dad’s business tutelage", and he is said to have "had a clear grasp of... retail" by the time he left for university.
+(In his youth, in addition to his father's mentorship, he worked under his uncle, Forbes Hill.)

-Education

-Following his graduation from high school, he attended the bachelor of commerce program at Queen's University.
-After poor grades caused him to flunk out of Queen's commerce program, he switched majors and graduated from Queen's faculty of economics.
-Upon graduation, Hill moved back home to Vancouver to launch his business career.
+Brian Hill attended Queen's University in commerce, a program from which he had to transfer after posting failing grades—but was "[s]aved by a strong performance in economics", and Hill graduated in that program instead.
+Upon graduation, Hill moved back to Vancouver.